 Virtually every form of communication has been impacted by the visual nature of the Internet.
 Young people are far more likely to engage video content than any other form of information.
 When I began teaching students in 1998, PowerPoint was in its infancy.
 I relied on nine years of art school (I have a BA in Design and an MA in Architecture) to create presentations that were image and video centered rather than text or language centered.
 I became the weekly narrator of a visual drama.
 This approach continues to shape the way I make a case.
 When I eventually wrote my first book, I inserted line drawings inspired by illustrations I had been using for years with student groups.

 Now take another look at these five principles.
 Do you think this same approach could be used with older folks?
 Of course it could.
 In fact, I never change my presentations to accommodate a particular age group.
-This weekend I am teaching adults at the SmartFaith Conference in Phoenix.
-I have a presentation prepared, but it’s the exact same presentation I’ll be using with high-schoolers at the Hume Lake High School Summer Camp in July.
 The difficult content I’m offering is challenging enough for older adults, but interactive, relevant, personal and visual enough to engage students.
 Students are really my target audience, but the approach I take will also work with older adults.
 That’s not always the case in reverse.
 That’s why I’ve been arguing recently that young people ought to be the group Christian Case Makers are trying to reach.
 If we focus on students and take the robust approach I am suggesting, older folks like me will be happy to come along for the ride.

 For more information about strategies to help you teach Christian worldview to the next generation, please read So the Next Generation Will Know: Training Young Christians in a Challenging World.
 This book teaches parents, youth pastors and Christian educators practical, accessible strategies and principles they can employ to teach the youngest Christians the truth of Christianity.
 The book is accompanied by an eight-session So the Next Generation Will Know DVD Set (and Participant’s Guide) to help individuals or small groups examine the evidence and make the case.